 Manchester City, for example, has its own Blue Badge Enforcement Team on patrol, as well as naming and shaming abusers of the scheme on its website.
 Supermarkets have also supported the scheme, and 7 major retail chains including Tesco and Waitrose pledged their backing for the crackdown on misuse and abuse in May 2011.

-*News Release by AlliedMobility.com: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (AlliedMobility.com).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 - 1 - We-Can Flex Wheelchair Accessible Family Car : Sirus Automotive Limited (2014/04/29)

 - 2 - Raising Money for an Accessible Van or Adaptive Driving Equipment : The Mobility Resource (2012/08/17)

 - 3 - Selecting the Right Wheelchair Van : Mobility Van Sales (2010/11/25)

 - 4 - Vocational Rehabilitation Help with Purchasing a Wheelchair Accessible Van : Vocational Rehabilitation (2011/02/19)

 - 5 - Grant Writing for a Wheelchair Van : Susan Hawkins (2013/05/17)

 - 6 - Guide to UK Disabled Vehicle Parking : AlliedMobility.com (2011/06/23)